skarlekar/smart-quora/README.md

 Technically speaking, SmartQuora is a *DApp* (Decentralized Application) built on top of the HLF - Hyperledger Fabric Blockchain decentralized peer-to-peer network.
 It uses Smart Contracts built using HLF Composer API to represent Questions and Answers which contains rules to manage the process and payout.

-SmartQuora uses a Javascript-based front-end web application to communicate withe the Blockchain platform on which the Smart Contracts reside using a RESTful interface.
+SmartQuora uses a Javascript-based front-end web application to communicate with the Blockchain platform on which the Smart Contracts reside using a RESTful interface.
 It uses Passport for authentication of participants using OAuth protocol and allows maintenance of their digital wallets through which the participants can manage their Digital Identities.
 These Digital Identities are generated and managed using the Hyperledger Fabric platform.

 **Please note** that the intent behind this application was to demonstrate building Smart Contracts on the Hyperledger Fabric platform.
 The process documented here is not an exhaustive exercise in building a production quality application.